 I always like to include a call-to-action at the end of my articles.
 If my writing was interesting enough for my reader to read to the end, then what do I want them to do?

-I either guide them to related articles, link out to the product I’m writing about, or have a sign-up box to join a newsletter.
+I either guide them to related articles, link out to the product on an eCommerce site I’m writing about, or have a sign-up box to join a newsletter.

 Writing for SEO is essential because Google expects individual signals for specific topics.